NMAJMH’s Core Exhibit

 Leaving the Service also profiles a selection of distinguished American Jews who have served with honor.
 All have dedicated their lives in one way or another to the armed forces of the United States.
 Sidney Shachnow is a Holocaust survivor who immigrated to the United States as a young man and enlisted in the U.S. Army in 1955.
 His lengthy military career spanned the globe, taking him from Vietnam, where he served with the famed Green Berets, to West Germany, where he worked as a member of a clandestine army unit that penetrated the Iron Curtain to collect information about the Soviet Union and its allies.
 He eventually attained the rank of major general, retiring after 40 years of highly decorated service.

-The finally display shows the work of the Jewish War Veterans of the U.S.A.
+The final display shows the work of the Jewish War Veterans of the U.S.A.
 (JWV), America’s oldest continuously active veterans organization.
 Civil War veterans founded the organization in 1896 and since then, JWV has served as the “patriotic voice of American Jewry,” working to support veterans and combat bigotry.
 A video station in this section lets visitors learn more about JWV through two speeches by Past National Commander Robert Zweiman.